-The Quality Assurance/Quality Control Plans for the laboratory currently performing analytical work for the hazardous waste program is included by reference (See Test America Quality assurance Manual, dated November 1, 2011).
+The Quality Assurance/Quality Control Plans for the laboratory currently performing analytical work for the hazardous waste program is included by reference (See Test America Quality Assurance Manual, dated November 1, 2011).

-C-2. ampling Methods
+C-2c Sampling Methods

-There are several sampling methods utilized for collecting waste samples at the CRANE facility.
-Sampling methods are determined based known constituents and type of waste (solid or aqueous).
-It is the intent of CRANE to collect a true representative sample of the waste being submitted for analysis.
-Described below are the methods for collecting waste samples from the CSF, MPTS, CDC, APE 1236 Incinerator air pollution control systems (APCSs) and Incinerator ash, and OB/OD residuals.
+Several sampling methods are utilized for collecting waste samples at the CRANE facility.
+Sampling methods are determined based on known constituents and type of waste (solid or aqueous).
+CRANE's intent is to collect a true representative sample of the waste being submitted for analysis.
+Described below are the methods for collecting waste samples from the CSF, SPAM, CDC, APE 1236 Incinerator air pollution control systems (APCSs) and Incinerator ash, and OB/OD residuals.
 Compositing of waste from different processes will not be done.
 The availability of the contract laboratory is part of the overall hazardous waste management contract.
 Therefore, the primary contractor may collect some samples and the facility operator may collect some samples.

-Typically clean wide mouth glass or plastic bottles, with adequate wall thickness, are obtained from the contract laboratory and used for sample collection.
-In the event that clean container are not available other containers may be used after they have been thoroughly washed with detergent, rinsed with tap water and distilled water, and solvent rinsed to remove contaminants prior to use.
+Typically, clean wide mouth glass or plastic bottles, with adequate wall thickness, are obtained from the contract laboratory and used for sample collection.
+In the event that clean containers are not available, other containers may be used after they have been thoroughly washed with detergent, rinsed with tap water and distilled water, and solvent rinsed to remove contaminants prior to use.
 Normally glass is used, unless strong alkali or hydrofluoric acid is involved.
 Plastic (linear polyethylene) is used for those purposes.
 Covers are lined with foil or Teflon and are screw type.
 Photosensitive wastes are containerized in colored or opaque bottles.
 Adequately sized containers are used to satisfy the analytical requirements, and to facilitate the logistics of transferring the waste to the container.